hftf/roirpt/README.md

 any pre-initial vowel if convenient, even if stressed, such as <samp>era</samp> <kbd>^RA</kbd>, or if it would be annoying to write out.
 But words like <samp>efficacy</samp> are probably not in scope.
-(I'll move these into caret-stressed.json, okay)
+(I’ll move these into caret-stressed.json, okay)

 #### Compound sounds